David Levy Yulee: Early life and education

+Slaveholder

+Yulee's fortune came from a 5,000‑acre plantation on the Homosassa River, worked by approximately 1,000 enslaved African Americans who raised sugarcane, citrus, and cotton.
+A steam‑driven sugar mill on the property supplied sugar to Confederate troops during the Civil War.
+Yulee also used leased slaves to build his railroads, forcing an estimated 300–400 enslaved people from North Carolina and Virginia to work on the construction.His father, Moses Elias Levy, had also been a large‑scale enslaver; the elder Levy's Pilgrimage Plantation in north‑central Florida was worked by dozens of enslaved people and produced sugar and cotton.

+After the Civil War, Yulee was imprisoned for nine months at Fort Pulaski for aiding the escape of Confederate President Jefferson Davis.
+Upon his release, he returned to his railroad interests but did not compensate the people he had enslaved.

 Early political career

 During his twenties, Levy served in the territorial militia, including during the Second Seminole War.
 In 1834, he was present at a conference with Seminole chiefs, including Osceola.

 In 1836, Levy was elected to the Florida Territory's Legislative Council, serving from 1837 to 1839.
 He was a delegate to the territory's constitutional convention in 1838 and served as the legislature's clerk in 1841.